 1. Sacrificial Giving – We need to give enough that it hurts.
 This is part of denying oneself as we read earlier.
 An example we see of sacrificial giving in the Bible is the Macedonian’s gift to the church in Judea, despite their own poverty.
-They didn’t just give out of compulsion, they actually begged for the opportunity to give.
+They didn’t just give out of compulsion, they actually begged for the opportunity to give and considered it a privilege.
 They understood that this world was not their real home and they chose to invest their money in eternity.

 I love the following quote from C.S.
 Lewis in Mere Christianity, “I do not believe one can settle how much we ought to give.
 I am afraid the only safe rule is to give more than we can spare.
 In other words, if our expenditure on comforts, luxuries, amusements, etc, is up to the standard common among those with the same income as our own, we are probably giving away too little.
 If our charities do not at all pinch or hamper us, I should say they are too small.
 There ought to be things we should like to do and cannot do because our charitable expenditure excludes them.”